mburkley/tms9900-gcc/README.md

 * Updated several .texi files (newer TEXinfo is stricter)
 * Renamed common to util and added Makefile
 * Updated patches to 1.31 for gcc and 1.11 for binutils
-* Added separate ARM and AMD64 architectures in debian package build
+* Added separate ARM64 and AMD64 architectures in debian package build

 Release Notes - historical
 --------------------------